-Dr. Christiaan Teeuwsen, associate professor of music, spent a number of weeks this summer in the Netherlands teaching and performing on organs with a rich history.
+Dr. Christiaan Teeuwsen, professor of music, spent a number of weeks this summer in the Netherlands teaching and performing on organs with a rich history.
 The instruments were mainly the handiwork of celebrated 17th-century builder Arp Schnitger, whose instruments are mainly seen in the North of The Netherlands and Germany.

 Schnitger was prolific and built or rebuilt over 150 organs in his lifetime.
 Many of Schnitger’s surviving organs are located in Groningen, The Netherlands.
 There are so many organs in Groningen, the country’s northeastern province, that it has been nicknamed the “organ garden of Europe.”

 For many, these are essential instruments on which to learn and performbaroque music to its fullest.
 “Organists from around the globe have a strongpull to these instruments,” Teeuwsen explains.
 “There are practices of performance that can only be realized onthese historic gems!
 Playing and studyinglate 16th- and 17th-century repertoire onthese organs is magnificent!”

 Teeuwsen shares his passion for organ music from the late Renaissance and early baroque periods with the Dutch organist and educator Peter Westerbrink.
 The two created the Noordbroek Organ Academy, which is now in its third year.
 The week-long workshop invites organists from around the world to learn historic repertoire on some of the best and most authentic organs.
 The group plays the works of German organists and composers from the period.
 Many of these masters inspired Johann Sebastian Bach, one of the greatest contributors to the West’s musical canon.